All About Oregano Essential Oil

 - Helps to control uric acid.

-- Can also be used as a fragrance component in soaps, colognes and perfumes, especially men’s fragrances.
+- Suitable as a fragrance component in soaps, colognes and perfumes, especially men’s fragrances.

 - Strewn on the floor to mask unpleasant smells.